madoar/angular-archwizard/README.md

 #### \[defaultStepIndex\]
 Per default the wizard always starts with the first wizard step, after initialisation.
 The same applies for a reset, where the wizard normally resets to the first step.
 Sometimes this needs to be changed.
 If another default wizard step needs to be used, you can set it, by using the `[defaultStepIndex]` input of the wizard component.
-For example, to start the wizard in the second step, `defaultStepIndex="2"` can to be set.
+For example, to start the wizard in the second step, `defaultStepIndex="2"` needs to be set.

 #### \[disableNavigationBar\]
 Sometimes it may be necessary to disable navigation via the navigation bar.